SkylineCommunications/dataminer-docs/connector-help/connector_help/Cisco Conductor.md

 ### TCP

-This page displays the **Tcp Conn Table**,which contains information related to the TCP connection.
+This page displays the **Tcp Conn Table**, which contains information related to the TCP connection.